 Our culture defines many aspects of how we think, feel, and act.
 It can be challenging for managers to bridge cultural differences and bring employees together into a functioning team.
-This course will give supervisors and managers easy-to-use techniques for communicating across cultures, building teams, promoting multiculturalism in the organization, and leveraging the global talent pool.
+This course will give supervisors and managers easy-to-use techniques for communicating across cultures, building teams, promoting multiculturalism in the organisation, and leveraging the global talent pool.

 WHAT STUDENTS LEARN